meilisearch/gatsby-plugin-meilisearch/README.md

 docker run -it --rm -p 7700:7700 getmeili/meilisearch:latest ./meilisearch --master-key=masterKey
 ```

+With this command, your MeiliSearch instance `host` is `http://localhost:7700` and your master-key is `masterKey`

 ### 🚀 Run Gatsby

-If you already have a Gatsby app, run it:
+To use this plugin you need to have a Gatsby app.
+If you don't have a Gatsby app, you can either run the [playground present in this project)(#link) or create a [Gatsby](https://www.gatsbyjs.com/docs/quick-start/) project.

+Let's run your app:

 ```bash
 gatsby develop